-The patient is not sedated but a topical anaesthetic is applied on his nose to ensure the safe passage of the tube through his nose to the oesophagus and from there into the stomach.
+The patient is not sedated but a topical anaesthetic is applied on the nose to ensure the safe passage of the tube through the nose to the oesophagus and from there into the stomach.
 This tube is better known as a high-resolution manometry catheter, about 4 mm in diameter.
 The patient’s breathing is not affected by this tube.
-He will remain seated while the tube is inserted into his nose.
+He/She will remain seated while the tube is inserted into his nose.

-The patient may experience a small degree of discomfort when the tube is placed in his nose, but usually patients adjust to this very quickly.
-There are rare cases of patients coughing or vomiting once the tube enters their nostril.
+The patient may experience a small degree of discomfort when the tube is placed in his/her nose, but usually patients adjust to this very quickly.
+There are rare cases of patients coughing or vomiting once the tube enters the nostril.

 Once the tube is inserted into the nostril, the patient is asked to lie on his left side.
 With one end of the tube in the patient’s nostril, its other end is linked to a machine that records the pressure this exerts on the tube.
 There are various sensors at various parts of the tube that pick up the strength of the lower esophageal sphincter and its muscles.
 In order to judge the performance of the sphincter and if the muscles are working, you will be given a little water to drink.
 These sensors are also important to measure the coordination and strength of the esophageal contractions while you swallow.
 The test lasts just about 15 minutes.
 After the test is completed, the tube is removed.
 The test results will be read and interpreted by the gastroenterologist.